crcdng/nft-reading-list/reading.md

 Ostachowski, M.L.
 (2021) History of Crypto Art.
 Available at: https://mlo.art/research/history-of-crypto-art/.

+Quaranta, D. (2022) Surfing with Satoshi: art, blockchain and NFTs.
+[English edition].
+Translated by A. Carruthers.
+Milano: Postmedia books.

 Stern, A. et al. (2022) 100 Womxn Artists to Follow in the NFT Space.
 Available at: https://www.gxrlsrevolution.xyz/.

 Weidinger, A. et al. (eds) (2021) Proof of art: a short history of NFTs, from the beginning of digital art to the metaverse.
 Berlin: DISTANZ Verlag.